ncichosk/theory-1/README.md

-Team name:
+Team name: Nick's Team //
-Names of all team members:
+Names of all team members: Nicholas Cichoski //
 Link to github repository:
 Which project options were attempted
 Approximately total time spent on project: